Andreas Georgiou

 Andreas Georgiou (Ανδρέας Γεωργίου, born Patras, 1960) is a Greek economist and former President of the Hellenic Statistical Authority (ELSTAT).
 In June 2021, he became the European Parliament’s representative at the European Statistical Governance Advisory Board, the body that provides an independent overview of the European Statistical System.
-Georgiou is a visiting lecturer and visiting scholar at Amherst College where he teaches statistical ethics and macroeconomics.
-He is also elected member of the Council of the International Statistical Institute and a member of the Committee on Professional Ethics of the American Statistical Association.
+Georgiou is a visiting lecturer and visiting scholar at Amherst College.
+He is also an elected member of the Council of the International Statistical Institute and a member of the Committee on Professional Ethics of the American Statistical Association.

 Biography

 Georgiou completed his secondary education in Athens College, and studied at Amherst College, where he received his Bachelor of Arts (Summa Cum Laude) in Economics and in Political Science-Sociology.
 He went on to receive his Ph.D. in Economics from the University of Michigan with specialization in monetary theory and stabilisation policy as well as in International Trade and Finance.

 From 1989 to July 2010 he was staff of the International Monetary Fund (IMF).
 He has been head of missions, responsible for the preparation, negotiation, and monitoring of economic programs with IMF member countries.
 From March 2004 to July 2010 he was deputy division chief in the IMF Statistics Department.
 During that period, among other things, he led the work of the statistical program for the methodological development and dissemination of new indicators of stability of financial systems (Financial Soundness Indicators).
 He has taught economics at the University of Michigan and as a visiting professor at the University of Economics in Bratislava.
 In addition, he has conducted seminars and courses in statistical methodologies for IMF staff as well as state officials of more than 120 countries.